khalilholberton/AirBnB_clone/README.md

 - Create a simple flow of serialization/deserialization:
 Instance <-> Dictionary <-> JSON string <-> file
 create all classes used for AirBnB
-(User, State, City, Place…) that inherit from BaseModel
+(User, State, City, Place…) that inherit from BaseModel.
 - Create the first abstracted storage engine of the project:File storage.
 - Create all unittests to validate all our classes